2025 Fair dates: August 7 - 10, 2025

 SAFETY

-If you witness an emergency, please call 9-1-1 first and then make contact with the proper Fair Department.
+If you witness an emergency, please call 9-1-1 first and then contact the proper Fair Department.

-The Pierce County Fair asks that Fair volunteers and patrons refrain from bringing items of great value that they simply may not need at the Fair.
+The Pierce County Fair asks that Fair volunteers and patrons refrain from bringing items of significant value they may not need at the Fair.

 GENERAL PUBLIC RULES

-• No Personal Pets are allowed; for the safety of your pet and the Fair animals, please keep them at home.
+• No Personal Pets are allowed; please keep them at home for the safety of your pet and the Fair animals.

 • Do not smoke in or near any building or animal display.
 Animal Bedding is very dry and can easily ignite.
 Please limit smoking to 25’ outside of the Fair admission gates.